 With the inscription, the relationship between Walter Hall and Stainburn, his wife Margaret, his mention in the east window and the distinctive character of this artefact (surely nobody would benefit from creating a replica of such a locally-significant item), North Yorkshire Police were persuaded to accept this was undoubtedly the Bible stand belonging to Stainburn and they were able to provide me with the historical crime-reference number that was pivotal to its return and would support my cause.
 They could not however be expected to investigate such an historical crime, that would be far beyond the realms of the public interest.

-With only a day or two before the auction’s end, I made further contact with the seller and when I reported the result of my investigations to him, he told me he wanted nothing more to do with the Bible-stand and I had managed to convince him of its origin.
+With only a day or two before the auction’s end, I made further contact with the seller and when I reported the result of my investigations to him – passing on the critical crime-reference number, he told me he wanted nothing more to do with the Bible-stand and told me I had managed to convince him of its origin.
 His words were touching, “thanks for looking into this – I really do believe this item belongs back in Yorkshire.
 Nobody should ever steal anything from a church.”
 Forthwith, the seller removed the item from his online shop, walked Walter Hall’s Bible-stand round to his local PSNI station, where it was taken into custody by a police officer who took the time to bubble-wrap it to protect it during its journey back across the Irish Sea.
 I arranged a courier – surely nothing could go wrong now?

 The courier arrived but where was the Bible stand?
 It couldn’t possibly have been stolen again, this time from a police station?
 Fortunately, the officer-in-the-case had secured it in his own locker for safekeeping but was now on leave.
 Even more fortunately, with a call from the desk sergeant prompting the officer to pop back into the police station from his well-earned rest days, coupled with the rarity of a patient parcel courier, the Bible-stand finally began its long journey home.